soniavaidya05/leakyemotions/docs/source/reference/primitives/environment.md

 .. autoattribute:: agentarium.primitives.GridworldEnv.world

     A representation of the gridworld as a Numpy array of Entities, with dimensions height x width x layers.

+.. autoattribute:: agentarium.primitives.GridworldEnv.turn

+    The number of turns taken by the environment.
 ```